My Plantiful Cooking

 • A plate of noodles served with black bean sauce with a pair of chopsticks beside.

-Vegan Jajangmyeon (Korean black bean sauce noodles)
+Vegan Jjajangmyeon (Korean black bean sauce noodles)

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe